This post may contain affiliate links. Read my disclosure policy.

 - Combine all ingredients in a large saucepan over medium high heat.

 - Bring to a boil, then lower heat and allow to simmer until very thick, stirring occasionally, and using a spoon or spatula to “pop” the cranberries.
 As it becomes thicker, you may have to lower the heat and/or stir more constantly.

 - Reduce to desired thickness.
+This could take 30-40 minutes.
 If you want to be able to mold it, it should almost hold shape when you push it to the side of the pan with a spoon or spatula.